Integrations – Company culture eats strategy for breakfast …

 Company culture is a key issue.
 Not only for standalone integrations but also for buy and build growth strategies.
 Putting together case studies of past post-M&A integrations brought me back a few years in time.
 As I was going through each integration project, I noticed some recurring pain points.
 Thinking of it, I would always expect them and develop strategies to mitigate them.
 And yet they would bite again in the heat of the integration.

 #1 – Company culture eats strategy for breakfast

 Financial due-diligence is a given in any transaction, but what about the culture due-diligence as a part of the integration due diligence?

 As part of the integration, the alignment of the two cultures cannot be avoided.
 Be it attitude towards risk, approach to compliance, or perhaps it’s the decision-making style, reporting style, or authority delegation, to mention a few cultural challenges.
 A detailed cultural assessment helps with the preparation of the target operating model.
 By identifying the business areas which are likely to offer high resistance to change, you can mitigate the risk of silo thinking and prevent the “we vs you” attitude.

-Relying solely on official corporate values provides poor outcomes for organisational integration.
+Relying solely on official corporate values provides poor outcomes for organizational integration.
 Especially if they may not always walk the talk.
 Even worse if they have developed unwritten rules over time.
 Pairing teams from the integrated companies have the benefit of providing great insights at the floor level.
 But, it requires a level of high level of openness, trust and cooperation that takes time to build up, especially, if a re-organisation is looming around.
 And that brings us to the “What about me” concern.

 #2 – Wait, what’s in it for me- part of the people and company culture scene?